doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP IMPORT FROM OBJECT` command <!-- REF _command_.VP_IMPORT_FROM_OBJECT.Summary -->imports and displays the *viewPro* 4D View Pro object in the *vpAreaName* 4D View Pro area<!-- END REF -->.
+The `VP IMPORT FROM OBJECT` command <!-- #REF _method_.VP_IMPORT_FROM_OBJECT.Summary -->imports and displays the *viewPro* 4D View Pro object in the *vpAreaName* 4D View Pro area<!-- END REF -->.
 The imported object contents replaces any data already inserted in the area.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.